kimbjerge/insectsFlowers/README.md

-# Time-lapse monitoring of insects in floral enviroments #
+# Time-lapse monitoring of insects in floral environment #
 This project contains Python code for processing time-lapse images from insect camera traps. (detection, classification and floral cover estimation)
-The repository contains the essential Python code for steps in figure below.
+The repository includes the essential Python code for the steps in the figure below.
-(The raw images from 48 camera recordings and training datasets are not included only the result data (CSV, npy), source code (sh, py), trained models and weights (pt, h5))
+(The raw images from 48 camera recordings in 2020 and 2021 and training datasets are not included.
+ Only the result data (CSV, npy), source code (sh, py), trained models and weights (pt, h5) are available)

 The work and results are described in the paper: "A deep learning pipeline for time-lapse camera monitoring of floral environments and insect populations". https://www.biorxiv.org/content/10.1101/2024.04.12.589205v2.full